DenisJay/SuperAwesomeHomieProject/README.md

 # SuperAwesomeHomieProject
-Just some awesome stuff we're gonna be doing here

 What is this all about?
 In this project we try to provide a clean and lightweight approach to simulating and visualizing kinematics.
 Using well-established technologies as foundation we aim to offer an easy-to-use machinery for your needs.